-Where did the English Moorley family come from?
-What is the English Moorley family crest and coat of arms?
-When did the Moorley family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Moorley family history?The Moorley name is habitational, derived from any of the several places so named; such as Morley in Cheshire, Derbyshire, County Durham, Norfolk, and West Yorkshire, and Moreleigh in Devon.
+The Moorley name is habitational, derived from any of the several places so named; such as Morley in Cheshire, Derbyshire, County Durham, Norfolk, and West Yorkshire, and Moreleigh in Devon.
 These place names come from the Old English words "mor," meaning "marsh" and "le-ah," meaning "a clearing in the woods."

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Moorley has been recorded under many different variations, including Morley, Mawley, Morely, Moorley, Maughley, Morleigh, Moorley and many more.

-Another 177 words (13 lines of text) are included under the topic Early Moorley Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Moorley Notables in all our PDF Extended History products and printed products wherever possible.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Moorley or a variant listed above: Catherine Morley, who came to Salem in 1630; Henry Morley, who arrived in Virginia in 1635; Robert Morley, who arrived in Virginia in 1653; Charles Morley, who arrived in Virginia in 1658.